“If I am not good to myself, how can I expect anyone else to be good to me?” – Maya Angelou

 4. Get outside

 Going out for a 20-minute walk in the morning as early as possible after you get up helps your body wake up and gives you more energy throughout the day.
-It also gives you some Vitamin D that we in this part of the northern hemisphere definitely don’t get enough of during the winter.
+It also gives you some Vitamin D that we in this part of the northern hemisphere definitely don’t get enough of during the winter, and helps regulate your melatonin levels, which can help you sleep better.

 5. Healthy breakfast, water and supplements

-Speaking of Vitamin D…I have taken supplements in the morning for years (more on that in this blog post), always washed down with a tall glass of water to start hydrating my body, and followed by a healthy breakfast that consists of protein, good fats and fiber.
-(My personal winter breakfast of choice is typically oatmeal with frozen berries, walnuts, flax seeds, etc. and a piece of muti-grain toast with peanut butter.
-In the summer I often have homemade granola with pea protein milk and/or some variety of green protein smoothie.)
+Speaking of Vitamin D…I have taken supplements in the morning for years (more on that in this blog post), always washed down with a tall glass of water to start hydrating my body, along with a healthy breakfast that consists of protein, good fats and fiber.

-If you are ready to do YOUR inner work, my Stop Sabotaging Your Self-Care self-paced course is a great place to start.
-My intention with this course is to empower you to know beyond a shadow of a doubt that you are worthy of feeling good, that you deserve what you want for yourself, and that you can make simple changes everyday that help you thrive instead of just survive.
-Get this course for only $19 for a limited time!
+If you are ready to do YOUR inner work, my Self-Care MasterClass is a great place to start.
+My intention with this course is to empower you to know that you are worthy of feeling good, that you deserve the life you want, and that you can make simple changes everyday to get there.
+Get the course for only $19 for a limited time!